nikosun/IDAS-CallforCode/README.md

 ### Our team and basic stance

 Currently, our team members are 2 persons.
 We just met at "IBM Call for Code hackathon" in Tokyo on 15-Sep-2018.</br>
-Our team is made up of a designer/engineer of IBM champion 2018, and a disaster researcher/official in disaster prevention department of the local government.
+Our team is made up of a designer/engineer of IBM champion 2018, and a disaster researcher/official in disaster prevention department of the local government.</br>
- </br>Call for Code is the serious life-saving project.
+Call for Code is the serious life-saving project.
 Our team is trying to find the total solution and concrete ideas.
 That is our basic stance.
 We would like to show our solution model, before code.

 ## Save Your Life: IDAS background - Important lessons from the past experiences

 - For evacuation, you won’t try to find another new apps under the emergency alerts.
 No special apps, you might use daily-use one.

-- Since the alerts can’t reach to your local people sometimes, the city office needs to devise the other creative solutions to communicate them.
+- Since the alerts can’t reach to your local people sometimes, the city office needs to devise the other creative solutions to communicate well with them.

 - The “AI” is the great helper for us to make right decision.
 But you and your family should be saved by you!
 Your action helps yourself, machines does not.

 - The local investigation and raw data are very important.
 Global forecast analytics doesn’t tell actual ground conditions or danger.
 That is the important task for the local city office.

-- It is harder to get budget for disasters preparedness than the actual problems (such as refugees shelter/food).
-Integration with the things currently happening or daily life/production is one of our presentation ideas.
+- It is harder to get big budget for disasters preparedness than the actual problems (such as refugees shelter/food).
+Integration with the current happenings or daily life/production is one of our total solution ideas.

-- Remember the stone monuments by our ancestors.
-Find out the historic records of the natural disaster damages in your town.
-It may be 100+ year-old and people forgotten them.
+- Remember the monuments by our ancestors.
+Find out the historical records of the natural disaster damages in your town.
+The past records may be 100+ year-old and people forgot them.
 Do not repeat tragic accidents.

 [![IDAS - block diagram](doc/source/images/block-diagram-v01.png)](https://raw.githubusercontent.com/nikosun/IDAS-CallforCode/master/doc/source/images/block-diagram-v01.png)